 Why Year-Round Flea and Tick Prevention Actually Matters

-So here’s the deal: fleas don’t check the calendar.
+Look, fleas don’t check the calendar.
 Ticks are active whenever temperatures climb above 35°F — which, depending on where you live, might be February.
 And with climate patterns shifting, the traditional “tick season” keeps stretching longer each year.
-The Companion Animal Parasite Council reported that tick exposure in dogs remains high throughout the southeast, southwest, and coastal Atlantic states, with some regions showing up to 50% of dogs exposed to disease-carrying ticks.
+If you want to see what’s actually circulating in your area, check the CAPC prevalence maps for your zip code — they update monthly and the numbers in some regions are genuinely alarming.

 This guide breaks down every major type of flea and tick prevention on the market right now — oral chewables, topicals, collars, and combination products.
-I’ve tested several of these on my own dogs over the years, talked to my vet more times than I can count, and done a deep dive into what actually works versus what’s just good marketing.
+I’ve tested several of these on my own dogs over the years, talked to my vet more times than I can count, and obsessively compared ingredients, kill times, and coverage specs until my wife told me to close the laptop and go to bed.

 Understanding Flea and Tick Risks